ChaseMilligan/Wikiyickistan/content/Adventures/DM Notes/Return of Wes and the Slimy Abyssal Incursion.md

 3. He will give them a list of the primarily affected areas where they can go to defeat the oozes and tar elementals there.
 4. Going through the sewer system eventually leads to the Water treatment plant where Wes is.
 5. Wes will know the party is coming this time, and he does a stereotypical villain monologue before combat begins about how he has already disabled the water purification system and tainted the water and its too late (its not), and how he will exact his revenge on them with his new powers from Juiblex, but this isn’t where he intends to do so.
 6. Wes will cackle maniacally as he morphs into a gelatinous puddle on the floor and slips into the toxic pool below.
 A moment after he disappears, the toxic pool will start to slowly shift and bubble.
-It gets increasingly more intense until, all of a sudden, a Splatacabra flies out of the pool splashing potion of ooze everywhere (VDC DEX/CON save or be affected), and tries to attack the party.
+It gets increasingly more intense until, all of a sudden, a Black Dragonblood Ooze flies out of the pool splashing potion of ooze everywhere (VDC DEX/CON save or be affected), and tries to attack the party.
-7. If they defeat the Splatacabra they must then figure out how to get the water purification system going again.
+7. If they defeat the Black Dragonblood Ooze they must then figure out how to get the water purification system going again.
 Dispel magic, or a successful VDC INT(Arcana) check can restart the system.
 If they can do this, the water in the city is purified over 1d4+3 days.
 If they cannot figure it out, the broken water treatment area where Wes was doing his rituals becomes the lair and spawn point of a [Cursecore](https://www.patreon.com/posts/monster-wheel-cr-122117850) that can traverse the city's sewers and waterways.
 8. The next time the party sees Wes, he will be in the dungeon of [[The Faith of the Sacred Flame]]'s grand cathedral after he finishes corrupting the Flamekeepers.
 This can only happen once the party has dealt with all the other ooze infestations around the city.